sthenault/lowatt_collect/README.rst

         postcollect: "python -m dataimport be"

-Sources hierarchy will be mirrored under the directory specified as 'root' value.
+Sources hierarchy will be mirrored under the directory specified as `root` value.
 The above example would be mapped to:

 .. code-block:: text